Before you choose a braid style, you will want to know more about it. And I believe you are here because you picked Cornrows.

 If you are the type that has a susceptible scalp, and you end up getting a tight style.
 As your hair grows out with style, it starts to pull your hairline.

-So you should opt for a slightly loose style that does not put pressure on the scalp and hairline.
+So it would be best if you opted for a slightly loose style that does not put pressure on the scalp and hairline.

 And when styling the hair, try to push the front strands out of style and dress the hairline with gel.